 Such ideas ‘have the power to influence minds in all parts of the world’ and

-is such ideas that go to make up what is regarded as the current knowledge
+thought’.
+It is such ideas that go to make up what is regarded as

-paradigm.
-Within this community, all alike participate equally in ‘the
+the current knowledge paradigm.
+Within this community, all alike participate

 This opens out ‘an unprecedented prospect of world-wide intellectual participation and parity’.
 Currently, most third world countries are concerned with simply the transfer of technology and science from more developed countries in an effort to reduce economic and material disparities.
 Such a focus divides the world ‘between knowledge generators and knowledge receivers, the future course of the knowledge paradigm being shaped in one part of the world while the other part continues to depend on its future products’.
 This will reduce technological and economic disparity, at the cost of ‘the perpetuation of intellectual non-parity’.
 Therefore, the approach that develops the mathetic function can potentially help to achieve equal participation for all.

 However, there are critics of the pre-eminent position enjoyed by English today.
 If we take the view that language and culture cannot be easily divided, then we are left in a situation where Anglo-Saxon predilections are surreptitiously imposed on the world.
 This is hegemony – the dominance of the English language, and perspectives associated with the users of the English language.
 Another charge is that of the homogenisation of thought through the language and the marginalisation of traditions of thought and views of reality not associated with this powerful instrument.

 Associated with this is the hegemony of the world view that this language and the discourse associated with it help create, that of the dominant groups in the English-serviced global endeavour.
 Language is not a neutral code, it constructs views of reality associated with characteristic habits of mind, modes of understanding, ways of making meaning, and kinds of knowledge.
 These habits, modes, etc. have a clear ideological aspect, which cannot be ignored.